-Right Fork of North Fork is a 11.8 mile out and back trail located near Hurricane, UT.
+Right Fork of North Fork is a 20 mile out and back trail located near Hurricane, Utah and is rated as moderate.
 The trail is primarily used for hiking and is accessible from May until October.

 The Right Fork of North Creek/ North Fork was described as a beautiful canyon.
 Hiking from the bottom-up may not be as impressive as hiking from the top-down.
 The canyon is not very deep and even in mid-September the sun was inescapable.
 The stream is choked with sediment for the majority of the hike, although it improves near the falls.
 The trail is not well used and hard to follow.
 At times the trail is indistinguishable from deer trails, it crosses the stream frequently and is an exercise in route-finding when climbing back up to the trailhead.
 We made poor time and made the ascent up over the lava cap by the light of the full moon.
 The waterfall was singularly beautiful, although in retrospect, the experience as a whole was not as spectacular as I had been led to believe.